cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 </tr>
 <tr>
         <th >Organizational Use</th>
-        <td> Tools such as Open Policy Agent or platforms such as Istio provide flexible policy definition and enforcement mechanisms that support the practice of security policy as code.
+        <td> Tools such as Open Policy Agent or platforms such as <!-- cspell:disable -->Istio provide flexible policy definition and enforcement mechanisms that support the practice of security policy as code.
         </td>
 </tr>
 <tr>